Beau28713/Inventory_Parts/README.md

 ## Description (still under construction)
 Allow users to load csv file containing data into a MongoDB database.
 Allows users to search by part number, If part is in the database it is retuned else If part is not there user is then notified.
-User can search, delete, modify, and addd new parts and their data
+User can search, delete, modify, and add new parts and their data

 ## How to use
 ### CLI Use